10 Lessons for MES Futures Traders

 Trader Lesson 6

 Mixed indices means tread carefully.
-When NQ is holding strong and Dow is pushing down, nobody's on the same train.
+When NQ is holding strong and Dow is pushing down, we are not on the same train.
 The easiest trades come when all the indices are moving together.
 When they're split, reduce your size and your expectations.
+"Are we on the same train?"

 Trader Lesson 7

-A good morning on FOMC day is a complete result.
+A good morning on FOMC day is a DONE DAY.
 Lock your profits, close your platform, step away.
-That's not leaving money on the table — that's protecting what you earned against an afternoon you cannot predict.
+That's not leaving money on the table!
+It is protecting yourself from yourself.
 Green Over Greed.

 Trader Lesson 8

 You don't need to write a word to journal your trades.
-Mark up your entry, draw your stop, note your target — then screenshot it.
-Review it at the end of the week.
+Mark up your entry, draw your stop, note your target ... then screenshot it.
+Store it in a folder on your computer.
+Or... store the annotations in a folder inside the object tree for your weekend review.
 Going through your own chart markup is the hard work that makes the difference over time.

 Trader Lesson 9

 Track your performance on special days.
-FOMC, OPEX, CPI, GDP, four-day weekends — if you don't know how you trade on those days, you have no business trading them.
-Your journal knows the truth.
-Let the data make the rule.
+FOMC, OPEX, CPI, GDP, four-day weekends... if you don't know how you trade on those days, "good luck" because you're probably gambling Your journal knows the truth.
+Use that data to guide your decisions.

 Trader Lesson 10